2 New Mexico Republican lawmakers seek to impeach Democratic governor over gun restrictions

 "The point is that she has too much power," said Lord, founder of the advocacy group Pro-Gun Women.
 "We're just trying to say to her, 'You have too much power, you're acting like a dictator. ...
 And we're going to impeach you.'"

+Lujan Grisham spokesperson Maddy Hayden said in an email that the two sponsors of the resolution are more interested in political stunts than crafting meaningful legislation, citing their bills to criminalize necrophilia and offer sex offenders an early release from prison if they agree to chemical castration procedures.

+"There's not much to say in direct response to this inane effort" at impeachment, Hayden said.

-It's unclear whether the resolution will advance to public committee deliberations in the state House, where Democrats outnumber Republicans 45 to 25.
+It's unclear whether the resolution, which outlines articles of impeachment, will advance to public committee deliberations in the state House, where Democrats outnumber Republicans 45 to 25.

 Lujan Grisham, a second-term Democrat, invoked the emergency orders last year in response to a spate of gun violence including the fatal shooting of an 11-year-old boy outside a minor league baseball stadium.